 This might sound a little bit strange.
 But if you have seen the most streets of Cairo, you will be longing for the sweet clean streets of Maadi.
 In Cairo, many people dump their garbage on the streets.
 Because of this attitude, you will see rivers filled with rubbish and plastic pyramids in the streets.
 Moreover, there is no service of city cleaning.
 Maadi is one of the few exceptions.
 Here people have a cleaner mentality and there are workers who clean the streets.
 Again, Maadi is one of the greatest exceptions when taking the whole Cairo into consideration.

 7. Parking space

-Cairo, you won’t find that many parking spots, or a parking garage under somebodies apartment.
-Last years, the number of cars in the city has been increasing dramatically.
+Cairo, you won’t find that many parking spots, or a parking garage under somebody's apartment.
+Last year, the number of cars in the city increased dramatically.
 Furthermore, the population has been increasing at a high pace, which caused some major infrastructural problems.
-Maadi remained unaffected by this problems.
+Maadi remained unaffected by these problems.
 Most of the buildings are only 4 floors high, and the houses spread less densely compared to the rest of the city.
 Although it is sometimes even in Maadi difficult to find a parking spot nearby, Maadi is still one of your best options, considering parking spots.

 8. Nature is near!